Senior Network Correspondent

 After years of living in various North American cities, she returned to Toronto, her hometown, in 2004.
 She joined the Global National bureau and covered stories domestically including the Boxing Day shootings, the Highway of Heroes repatriations and various federal elections and internationally, Pope John Paul II’s passing and a coup in Thailand.

-Vuchnich then took on a new role as health specialist for Global Toronto, covering health, the environment and social issues.
+Vuchnich then became health specialist for Global Toronto, covering health, the environment and social issues.

 In 2008, she began her current position reporting and producing original content for all Global stations, Global National, globalnews.ca and contributing to 16×9, Global’s investigative newsmagazine program.
 Her in-depth reports have included testing for chemicals in clothing sold in Canada, investigating potential health impacts of compact fluorescent light bulbs, an inquiry into Atrazine, a pesticide that can end up in drinking water and the debate surrounding GMOs and labelling.